anacode/anacode-toolkit/docs/source/intro.rst

 The Anacode Toolkit provides the :class:`anacode.agg.aggregation.DatasetLoader` for loading analysed data from different formats:

 #.
-Lists of json outputs
+Lists of JSON outputs

-    If you just stored the raw json output of the Web\&Text API into a list of python dictionaries, you can use
+    If you just stored the raw JSON output of the Web\&Text API into a list of python dictionaries, you can use
     :func:`DatasetLoader.from_lists <anacode.agg.aggregation.DatasetLoader.from_lists>`
     to load them.
 This converts your lists into pandas dataframes.